-Economic Trends and numbers
+Economic news and data

 Greg Powell, CIMA

-Email Greg here
+Email Greg Powell here

 fi-Plan Partners is an independent investment firm in Birmingham, AL, serving clients across the nation through financial planning, wealth management and business consulting. fi-Plan Partners creates strategies in the best interest of their clients using both fee based investing and transactional investing.